 We live in a society in which the male head of the family, who publicly declares that any form of discrimination against women is unacceptable, is consistently discriminatory towards women in their own families.

 In other words, the perception of women by men remains traditional and has been shaped by patriarchal structures and their institutions.

-On Hariyaali Teej day, women adorn themselves with green and shades, from brangles to saris.
+On Hariyaali Teej day, women adorn themselves with green shades, from brangles to saris.
 They fast all day and pray to the goddess Parvati and Lord Shiva for their married life.
-Some young women too fast.
+Some young women are too fast.